zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/data-annotations/max-length.md

 The `MaxLength` attributes allow you to specify additional property validations.
 It is applied to a property to specify a maximum number of characters or bytes for the column that the property should map to.

+The following example specifies that the `Title` column in the Books table have a maximum length of 12 characters.

 ```csharp
 public class Book
 {